Daniel P. O'Connor, PhD

 Paid Research Assistantships are available to work with Dr. O'Connor.*

-His students are actively involved in these projects, interacting with a wide variety of investigators from institutions across the United States.
+· My students are actively involved in these projects, interacting with a wide variety of investigators from the University of Houston and many institutions across the United States.

 *Students whom I advise have priority, but other HHP graduate students are eligible.

 · Methodology: Evaluating and explaining individual variation in health outcomes and health-related quality of life.

 · Evaluating the effectiveness of health-related interventions, particularly clinical interventions.